kheops2713/portsplit/man/portsplit.md

 * an 'option_name = option_value' pair;
 * '[service_name]' indicating a start of service definition, inside which a set of patterns and an action should be defined.

-There are two special service names which have a particular meaning:
+There are two special services:

-* the service _fallback_ is activated when the connecting client sent bytes that have no chance to match any of the other services defined (if no _fallback_ service  is defined at all, **portsplit** will simply close the connection);
+* the service _fallback_ is activated when the connecting client sent bytes that have no chance to match any of the other services defined (if no _fallback_ service  is defined at all, **portsplit** will close the connection);
-* the service _timeout_ is activated when the connecting client did not match any service after some period of time (see the _timeout_ global option below) (if not defined, the connection will be closed).
+* the service _timeout_ is activated when the connecting client did not match any service after some amount of time (see _timeout_ option below) but could theoretically match one if it sent more bytes, for instance when the client did not send any data at all because it is using a server-talk-first protocol (if not defined, the connection will be closed).

 ## GLOBAL OPTIONS